 France tours, travel packages, and experiences for seniors

 Odyssey Traveller’s small group tours of France are ideal for solo travellers or couples seeking an intimate guided tour led by an expert tour manager and local guide.
-When it comes to our tours of France, we select our destinations with an eye to getting off the beaten path while also providing the opportunity to explore the major cities with a tour of Paris the inimitable and endlessly elegant capital and tours that visit the port city of Bordeaux, the capital of France’s largest département, Gironde.
-Our France tours delve into Provincial France and the villages of Alsace; examine the history of classic French gardens with a visit to the magnificent Palace of Versailles; and explore the life of French Impressionist master Claude Monet through his most loved places in France including Le Havre, his hometown on the Normandy coast.
+When it comes to our tours, we select our destinations with an eye to getting off the beaten path while also providing the opportunity to explore the major cities with small group tours Paris France, the inimitable and endlessly elegant capital, and tours that visit the port city of Bordeaux, the capital of France’s largest département, Gironde.
+Our France tours also delve into Provincial France and the villages of Alsace; examine the history of classic French gardens with a visit to the magnificent Palace of Versailles; and explore the life of French Impressionist master Claude Monet through his most loved places in France including Le Havre, his hometown on the Normandy coast.
 On our Explore Paris tour we visit the Place de la Bastille, the Tuileries Gardens and the stunning Musee de l’Armee; while our Southwest France tour allows you to journey along the Canal du Midi sharing in travel experiences almost 250 years old.
 If you are considering joining a France Odyssey tour, some of things to think about include what places you would like to visit , when you would like to go and the best way to travel around the country.
 Whatever sightseeing tour you choose for your French vacation, from a tour of the entire country to immersing yourself in one city, Odyssey Traveller makes sure you have time to learn about and appreciate France’s culture, history and people when on vacation as solo travellers or with your companion.

 One of the world’s most iconic cities, Paris is a must-see for any trip to France.
 One of the magnificent things about Paris is that walking around is half the fun but there is also no shortage of museums, galleries and gardens to explore.
 It is a testament to the city that every time you return you can have a different experience, whether you visit all the tourist spots, spend your time shopping or do a culinary tour of the city.